GitHubOctocatBot/welcome-to-github/README.md

 [image placeholder]

-Let's get started.
+Let's get started!
 To update this repository’s name, click the `Settings` tab on this page.
 This will take you to your repository’s settings page.

 [image placeholder]